Welcome to my unbiased review of American Online Jobs!

-If you’ve been on the hunt for paid jobs to do on the internet, then chances are you’ve bumped into a site called American Online Jobs and you wanna know if it can be trusted, right?
+If you’re on the hunt for paid jobs to do on the web, then chances are you’ve bumped into AOJ and you wanna know if it can be trusted, right?

 Name: American Online Jobs (AOJ).